williancapitolio/bloguewill-api/README.md

-# bloguewill
+# bloguewill-api
 A mern stack blog app.
+This's a API part.